Skip to main content

 Some IP cameras can send video footage over a secure WiFi connection to create wireless CCTV systems.
 These solutions can be effective when installing physical wires is deemed too costly or logistically difficult, though some issues are worth considering.

-Primarily, WiFi communications can be susceptible to interference from wider technological devices and are generally considered to be more vulnerable to cyber-attacks.
-WiFi cameras differ from PoE cameras because they require an individual power supply to function.
+Primarily, WiFi communications can be susceptible to interference from wider technological devices and are generally considered more vulnerable to cyber attacks.
+WiFi cameras differ from PoE cameras because they require an individual power supply.

 Analog cameras are entirely distinct from any form of IP camera installation.
 These devices must be connected to individual power supplies and can only send data via separate coaxial cables.
 In addition, analog cameras cannot process video footage internally, so they must be connected to a Digital Video Recorder (DVR) rather than an NVR for footage to be encoded.